-APLICATION DEADLINE: March 1, 2007
+APLICATION DEADLINE: March 3, 2008

-The Department of Mechanical, Industrial and Nuclear Engineering is pleased to offer the following research project for the summer of 2007.
+The Department of Mechanical Engineering, in collaboration with the Department of Psychiatry, is pleased to offer the following research project for the summer of 2008.
 Interested students are urged to contact the faculty member(s) directing the project that most interests them.
-By contacting the faculty member, you can discover more about the project, learn what your responsibilities will be and if possible, develop a timetable for the twelve-week research period.
+By contacting the faculty member, you can discover more about the project, learn what your responsibilities will be and, if possible, develop a timetable for the twelve-week research period.

-Condition Monitoring for Evidence-based Care of Psychiatric Patients
+Condition Monitoring For Evidence-Based Care Of Psychiatric Patients